 a vulnerable user while driving in a manner that constitutes "simple negligence."

 The consequences of a negligent homicide conviction depend on the circumstances.
-But generally, the possible penalties are:
+However, the possible penalties for each type of vehicular homicide are described below.

-First-degree negligent homicide.
 First-degree negligent homicide is a class B felony.
-A conviction carries up to ten years in prison and a maximum $25,000 in fines.
+A conviction carries up to ten years in prison and a maximum of $25,000 in fines.

-Second-degree negligent homicide.
 Second-degree negligent homicide is a class C felony.
-Convicted motorists face up to five years in prison and a maximum $10,000 in fines.
+Convicted motorists face up to five years in prison and a maximum of $10,000 in fines.

-Third-degree negligent homicide.
 Third-degree negligent homicide is a third-degree misdemeanor.
-A conviction is punishable by up to one year in jail and a maximum $2,000 in fines.
+A conviction is punishable by up to one year in jail and a maximum of $2,000 in fines.

 All drivers convicted of first- or second-degree negligent homicide face license revocation.
 The length of revocation is determined by the sentencing judge.